tkocher62/PlayerXP/README.md

 * All xp rates are configurable, as well as all messages displayed to users for gaining xp.
 * Players will be given small configurable messages on their screen to notify them when they gain xp, as well as level up.
 * Fully configurable karma system.
-  * Players will gain karma for doing good deeds
+  * Players will gain karma for doing good deeds.
   * Players will lost karma for doing bad deeds such as killing unarmed Class-D or Scientists.
-  * Karma is an xp multiplier, all players start with a karma of 1.00
+  * Karma is an xp multiplier, all players start with a karma of 1.00.
   * Players with karma below a certain amount can be denied the ability to play SCP.
   * This system can be toggled on and off.
 * Commands that can be run through RA console **or** client console by using the prefix `.` to check the level, xp, and server ranking of a user, as well as the server leaderboard.